React Native

 This guide helps you add the TalkJS chatbox to your React Native app.
 It assumes you already have a working React Native application.
 If you don't, you can follow the official guide to get started.

-Get your app ID
+Get your App ID

-To get started, create a TalkJS account or login to your dashboard to get your app ID.
-You can get your app ID from the Settings page of the dashboard.
+To get started, create a TalkJS account or login to your dashboard to get your App ID.
+You can get your App ID from the Settings page of the dashboard.

 Install TalkJS

-1yarn add @talkjs/react-native @notifee/react-native @react-native-community/push-notification-ios @react-native-firebase/app @react-native-firebase/messaging react-native-webview
+1yarn add @talkjs/react-native @notifee/react-native @react-native-community/push-notification-ios @react-native-firebase/app @react-native-firebase/messaging react-native-webview @react-native-async-storage/async-storage

-If you are targeting iOS, you'll need to add the following to your Podfile in your app's target section:
+If you are targeting iOS, you'll also need to add the following to your Podfile in your app's target section:

 1pod 'Firebase', :modular_headers => true